arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 In your IoT projects with Arduino you'll need **three elements**:

 1. [The **Arduino IoT Cloud**](https://docs.arduino.cc/arduino-cloud/getting-started/iot-cloud-getting-started)
 2. [The **Arduino Create Agent**:](https://create.arduino.cc/getting-started/plugin/welcome) the middle man between Arduino’s Web Editor, Arduino IoT Cloud and your computer.
-It allows you to use the browser to edit and deploy sketches to your Arduino board, and is required to be installed when using this kit.
+It allows you to use the browser to edit and deploy sketches to your Arduino board.
 3. **A device** of your choice.

 ### Setup a Device in Arduino IoT Cloud